sourcegraph/sourcegraph-public-snapshot/internal/codeintel/uploads/internal/commitgraph/README.md

 - The upload is in a queued, processing, or errored/failed state.
 - The index was deleted, by a retention policy or an explicit user action.

-To solve this problem we build an annotated copy of the git commit graph in Postgres, so that we can return so called "visibleUploads" quickly.
+To solve this problem we build an [annotated copy of the git commit graph](#what-is-an-annotated-commit-graph) in Postgres, so that we can return so called "visibleUploads" quickly.

 ## High-level architecture

 - repository listing (table `lsif_dirty_repositories`), isDirty flag is set whenever an upload is completed
-- Worker process updates commitgraph for dirty repositories and clears flag
+- Worker process updates commit graph for dirty repositories and clears flag
-- TODO: When information is requested for an unknown commit in a repository we ask git server for a fragment of the commitgraph that includes the commit and "graft" it onto our existing graph
+- TODO: When information is requested for an unknown commit in a repository we ask git server for a fragment of the commit graph that includes the commit and "graft" it onto our existing graph

-## Updating the commitgraph
+## Updating the commit graph
 1. Load data
-2. Compute new commitgraph
+2. Compute new commit graph
 3. Diff old vs new and do incremental updates

 ### Loading data

 For the marked as dirty repository:
-- Get full commitgraph (non-annotated) from git server.
+- Get full commit graph (non-annotated) from git server.
 All commits and their relationships
 - Get metadata for all uploaded indices (indexer name, commit, root directory)

-### What's an annotated commitgraph
+### What is an annotated commit graph

-A fully annotated commitgraph contains a set of visible uploads for every commit.
+A fully annotated commit graph contains a set of visible uploads for every commit.
 We can never see multiple visible uploads from the same indexer _and_ root at the same commit.

 Conceptually: